githedgehog/docs/docs/install-upgrade/install.md

 !!! warning ""
     This will erase data on the USB disk.

-### Steps for Linux
+=== "Linux"

     1. Insert the USB to your machine
     1. Identify the path to your USB stick, for example: `/dev/sdc`
     1. Issue the command to write the image to the USB drive
         - `sudo dd if=control-1-install-usb.img of=/dev/sdc bs=4k status=progress`

-### Steps for MacOS
+=== "macOS"

     1. Plug the drive into the computer
     1. Open the terminal
     1. Identify the drive using `diskutil list`
     1. Unmount the disk `diskutil unmount disk5`, the disk is specific to your environment
     1. Write the image to the disk: `sudo dd if=./control-1-install-usb.img of=/dev/disk5 bs=4k status=progress`

 There are utilities that assist this process such as [etcher](https://etcher.balena.io/).